nl-design-system/web-component-poc/packages/nl-design-system-unstable/text-input-component/README.md

 Text input fields allow users to enter text in a form or search field.

+See form design patterns for additional guidance on creating forms.

 ### Variations

 ### Alternatives and related components